jkosh44/transactional-memory-simulator/docs/PROJECT-CHECKPOINT.md

 1. Eager data versioning and pessimistic conflict detection
 2. Lazy data versioning and optimistic conflict detection
 3. Lazy data versioning and pessimistic conflict detection
-4. ~~Eager data versioning and optimistic conflict detection~~ This is not possible
+4. ~~Eager data versioning and optimistic conflict detection~~ This is not *easily* possible
+    1. If a conflict is detected during commit then somehow we'll need to identify which transaction wrote to the conflicting areas first.
+That way we know which value to undo to.
+To do this, it's not enough to know the timestamp of the transaction.
+We would need to know the timestamp of every write in the transaction.
+While this is possible, the overhead involved is not worth it.

 ### Issues